Zidane pledges to count on Real Madrid stars

 Isco and Gareth Bale celebrated their recalls to the starting line-up with second-half goals, while Keylor Navas and Marcelo returned from exile to impress.

-Navas has been second choice for most of this season following Belgium goalkeeper Thibaut Courtois' arrival from Chelsea, while Sergio Reguilon had condemned a seemingly disinterested Marcelo to the bench towards the end of Santiago Solari's ill-fated tenure.
+Navas has been second choice for most of this season after Belgium goalkeeper Thibaut Courtois's arrival from Chelsea, while Sergio Reguilon had condemned a seemingly disinterested Marcelo to the bench towards the end of Santiago Solari's ill-fated tenure.

 "Nobody here, or anywhere, can take away what these players have done here.
-I have a squad of 23, 24, 25 players and will count on them all," said Zidane, who won three consecutive Champions Leagues with the bulk of his current squad before standing down at the end of last season.
+I have a squad of 23, 24, 25 players and will count on them all," Zidane, who won three consecutive UEFA Champions Leagues with the bulk of his current squad before standing down at the end of last season, said.

 "Thibaut and Reguilon have done well until now, others too.
 But at the same time Keylor is very good, Marcelo too, Isco too.
 I must count on these players, as they are good players, but I will count on them all.